Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models

-Taking advantage of the prior knowledge on the considerable amount of training data, the adversary can train an inference model to infer code membership status.
+{\textbf{White-Box Inference.}} Taking advantage of the prior knowledge on the considerable amount of training data, the adversary can train an inference model to infer membership status.
 The adversary can mix known code member data and other code data (code non-member data) that is very unlikely to be the code member data to construct the inference model's training data.
-Code non-member data can be collected from platforms or open-source libraries that are not included in the description of the training data sources of $\mathcal{M}$.
+Code non-member data can be sampled from the population of the dataset $\mathcal{D}$ that are not included in the description of the training data sources of $\mathcal{M}$.
 This way, white-box inference becomes a binary classification problem.

-The next question is how to define the behavior of $\mathcal{M}$ w.r.t. a certain code snippet $c$.
-Observed from Fig.~\ref{fig:cplmSturcture} that the input tokens of $c$ are first encoded by the embedding layer and the embeddings are passed to the first hidden layer.
+The next question is how to define the behavior of $\mathcal{M}$ w.r.t. a certain code snippet $c$.Recall that the input tokens of $c$ are first encoded by the embedding layer and the embeddings are passed to the first hidden layer.
 There are multiple hidden layers in a CPLM, and each of them applies a non-linear function on the inputs from preceding layer.
+The overall forward propagation process can be described as follows:

+where $\mathbf{H}_{i}$ refers to the output of the $i$-th hidden layer and $\text{Layer}_{i}(\cdot)$ indicates the $i$-th hidden layer.
 Hidden layers are key components that enable the CPLM to understand code data.
 Therefore, after feeding $c$ to $\mathcal{M}$, we can regards the outputs of hidden layers as the behavior of $\mathcal{M}$.

-Fig.~\ref{fig:whiteBoxInference} depicts the white-box inference version of \ours. \ours first tokenizes $c$ and feeds it into $\mathcal{M}$.
-Then, it stacks the outputs from the layer in the middle and the last layer, which are most representative hidden layers, and feeds the result to the inference model which contains multi-head self-attention layers followed by a fully-connected layer used to produce the confidence score.
-Different layers can extract information at different levels.
-Hence, instead of only considering the last layer, we consider multiple layers to better depict the comprehensive behavior of $\mathcal{M}$.
+In white-box inference, \ours first sample a target dataset $D_t$ and a calibration dataset $D_c$ to construct a target model and a calibration model (see Sec.~\ref{sec:cal}), respectively.
+For an interested code snippet $c$, a signal extractor (see Sec.~\ref{sec:signal}) undertakes several pre-training tasks of the target CPLM's on the target model and the calibration model to extract signals.
+These signals will then be fed into a inference model to derive the \task outcome.

+{\textbf{Black-Box Inference.}} In black-box inference, the adversary lacks access to the $\mathcal{M}$'s member data, raising a challenge for \task: the adversary lacks labeled member and non-member data for supervised binary classification as in white-box inference.